PSC, ECOSF To Arrange Online Workshop On `Astronomical Telescope Making In September - UrduPoint

 The workshop will start from September 13 where kids with their parents will make a simple but powerful telescope that can see craters of the moon.

-The official informed that the last date of registration is August 31 and the duration of the workshop will be 1.5 hours.
+The official informed that the duration of the workshop will be 1.5 hours.
 The age limit for children is 7-15 years and children and parent can work together.

 The workshop will be conducted through an online Zoom and Youtube channels (Live).
 The intended participants can call/ sms or whatsapp at 03453002870 / 02135052989 between 10am to 7pm or send email: info@paksc.org, the official added.